GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/examples/index.md

 More complex and use case driven examples can be found at [github.com/GoogleChromeLabs/puppeteer-examples](https://github.com/GoogleChromeLabs/puppeteer-examples).

-## Other useful tools, articles, and projects that use Puppeteer.
+## Other useful tools, articles, and projects that use Puppeteer

 ### Rendering and web scraping